Riparian restoration plus associated habitats

 Habitat creation and bio-diversity improvements are planned for several Public Open Space (POS) locations along the Horsbere Brook.

-At the Barnwood Flood Storage Area we intend to compliment the great work currently undertaken by the Friends Group; we propose to develop native tree planting, expand wildflower meadows and introduce native bulbs planting areas to enhance bio-diversity and habitat.
+At the Horsbere Flood Storage Area in Barnwood we intend to compliment the great work currently undertaken by the Friends Group; we propose to develop native tree planting, expand wildflower meadows and introduce native bulbs planting areas to enhance bio-diversity and habitat.

-In the relatively small area off Fleming Close we're proposing to introduce a wildflower meadow.
-As with all wildflower meadows a more sensitive maintenance scheme will be introduced to improve bio-diversity whilst engaging the public.
+In the relatively small area off Lacy Close we're proposing to introduce a change of grass management to aid pollinators.
+Additional bulb and tree planting will be carried out to improve bio-diversity whilst engaging the public.

 Design work for this location is currently underway.
 When ready, details will be posted on here.